MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD01_LAB_MANUAL.md

 #### Task 1: Creating an MVC application.

-1. Start Visual Studio 2017, and create a new MVC project with the following information:
+1. Start Visual Studio 2017, and create a new ASP.NET Core Web Application project with the following information:

     - Name: **AnimalsMvc**
-    - Location: **Allfiles/Mod01/Labfiles/03_AnimalMvc_begin**
+    - Location: **Allfiles\Mod01\Labfiles\03_AnimalMvc_begin**
     - Project template: **Web Application (Model-View-Controller)**

 2. Run the new MVC application in **Microsoft Edge** window, and view **Contact** page.